Octowolve/Hooking-Template-With-Mod-Menu/README.md

-# Substrate-Template-With-Mod-Menu
+# Hooking-Template-With-Mod-Menu

-This is a simple template for the usage of Cydia Substrate with a Mod Menu written in Java.
+This is a simple template for the usage of Cydia Substrate and And64InlineHook with a Mod Menu written in Java.

 ### Setup:
 * Folllow this tutorial: https://piin.dev/showthread.php?tid=3